Raise your hand if the following sounds familiar.

 Generation Z: 1997-2012

-Generation Z members don’t know anything about life before the internet (except through stories).
-Additionally, many in this demographic grew up in the shadow of the Great Recession, and are entering the workforce in an economy that has been decimated by the coronavirus pandemic.
-They might have seen their parents or family members lose homes.
-And, the oldest of the cohort might struggle to find work.
+Gen Z doesn’t know anything about life before the internet (except through stories).
+Additionally, a lot of them grew up in the shadow of the Great Recession and are entering the workforce in an economy that has been decimated by COVID.

 And yes.
 They shop online.
 According to PwC, 35 percent of those surveyed in this age group shop online — daily.
 But they don’t just stay home and buy stuff on computers and mobile phones.

 Much like their older millennial brothers and sisters, Gen Z shoppers like going to brick-and-mortar stores and looking around.
-To them, doing so is a social excursion.
-Furthermore, there is an instant gratification component.
-They don’t have to wait for their stuff to be delivered.
+To them, it’s a social excursion (malls are back).
+There is an instant gratification component to it as they get the thrill of not having to wait for it to be delivered.

 What kind of stuff are they planning to buy online in the near term?
 According to PwC: